 The update discusses the user’s activity and accuracy, and the quality of their vocabulary in comparison to other app users.
 It also shows top grammar mistakes to help keep the user mindful, as well as a writing tip of the week.

 It’s one of the more classic newsletter format ideas that includes a fair amount of information, but the Grammarly team does it well.
 They keep the copy short while using colors to help create visual separation and easy skimmability.
 Overall, this email is a great value-add for regular users.

 Subject line: Grammarly Weekly Progress Report & Tips

 13. Story Matters

-Story Matters is a cool publication that’s dedicated to celebrating storytelling in all its forms.
-Their monthly email gives subscribers curated content like articles, poems, and podcasts, each of which contains captivating stories or a discussion on storytelling itself.
+Story Matters is a cool publication dedicated to celebrating storytelling in all its forms.
+Its monthly newsletter gives subscribers curated content like recent articles, poems, and podcasts, each of which has different stories featured.

-The email is pristine, with a classic and simple newsletter format.
+In this newsletter example, the email is pristine, with a classic and simple format.
 Instead of images, the header has an artistic use of fonts.
-The copy drops some key phrases and takeaways from the article that’s linked to the header’s clever “Waste not” CTA.
+The copy drops some key phrases and takeaways from the article, which is linked to the header’s clever “Waste not” CTA.
 Visual hierarchy leads you down the page to smaller content links, each with vibrant photos and illustrations to catch your attention.

 Subject line: What is in the stuffing?

 Digital marketing automation platform Listrak has a quality newsletter template for promoting its upcoming webinar to help businesses make more money on social media.
 In the header, you find every detail you need to know: what it is, what it’s about, when it is, and a “Register now” button.

 Keeping with the social media theme of the webinar, the main graphic shows a social media ad displayed on a smartphone.
 To display the key pain points that the webinar will solve, Listrak cleverly uses boxes that mimic social media posts, complete with tallies for likes and comments.
 Two thumbs up for this creative newsletter format.